urbanadventurer/katacoda-scenarios/challenge-hello-world/2_task.md

-Task 2: Now create another file, but this time called apples.txt.
+Now create another file, but this time called `apples.txt`.